Îto diffusion

 Tip

+When using MPI, the user must ensure that each MPI rank does not provide duplicate particles.
 The ParticleOps class contains lots of supporting functionality for sampling particles with MPI, see the ParticleOps C++ API

 When sampling particles from a mesh-based density, the solver will generate the particles so that the specified density is approximately reached within each grid cell.
 If the density that is supplied does not lead to an integer number of particles in the grid cell (which is virtually always the case), the evaluation of the number of particles is stochastically evaluated.
-E.g., if the density is \(\phi\) and then grid cell volume is \(\Delta V\), and \(\phi\Delta V = 1.2\), then there is a 20% chance that there will be generated two particles within the grid cell, and 80% chance that only one particle will be generated.
+E.g., if the density is \(\phi\) and the grid cell volume is \(\Delta V\), and \(\phi\Delta V = 1.2\), then there is a 20% chance that there will be generated two particles within the grid cell, and 80% chance that only one particle will be generated.

 Tip